Chart Color Schemes

 Gilgandra hosts an older demographic, ranking in the top quartile nationwide

-Gilgandra has a median age of 46, which is higher than Rest of NSW's figure of 43 and significantly greater than Australia's national norm of 38.
-The 55-64 age group comprises 15.1% of Gilgandra's population compared to Rest of NSW, while the 25-34 cohort makes up 8.9%.
-According to post-2021 Census data, the 0-4 age group has increased from 6.2% to 7.3%, whereas the 25-34 cohort has decreased from 10.4% to 8.9%.
-By 2041, Gilgandra's age composition is expected to change significantly.
-The 75-84 group is projected to grow by 9 people, reaching 395 from 361.
-This growth will be entirely due to the aging population dynamic, with those aged 65 and above comprising all of the projected growth.
-Conversely, population declines are expected for the 45-54 and 25-34 age groups.
+Gilgandra has a median age of 46, which is higher than both the Rest of NSW figure at 43 and the national norm at 38.
+The 55-64 age group comprises 15.1% of Gilgandra's population, compared to Rest of NSW, while the 25-34 cohort makes up 8.9%.
+According to post-2021 Census data, the 0-4 age group has increased from 6.2% to 7.3%, and the 25-34 cohort has decreased from 10.4% to 8.9%.
+By 2041, Gilgandra's age composition is expected to shift significantly.
+The 75-84 group is projected to grow by 9 people (from 361 to 395), and those aged 65 and above will account for all population growth.
+Conversely, declines are projected for the 45-54 and 25-34 age groups.